khyateed/Movie-Data-Analysis/README.md

 ## Submitting your Project

 To submit your project in Canvas, you will need to create and upload PDF versions of the four project deliverables.
-You will also need to upload URLs to your GitHub repository and blog in separate assignments.
+You will also need to submit URLs to your GitHub repository and blog post in separate assignments.

 ### Presentation Slides PDF Creation